privatenumber/github-cdn/README.md

 Designed to provide:
 - an endpoint to retrieve branches/tags/PRs of a repo
-- an easy way to serve dev files before publishing them
+- an easy way to serve dev code before publishing them
 - access to [npm excluded files](https://docs.npmjs.com/using-npm/developers.html#keeping-files-out-of-your-package)
 - immediate (micro-cached) access to new changes pushed to Github *
+- Node API for compatibility with Github Enterprise

-_* Unless the request fails due to network failure or throttling_
+_* Unless the request fails due to network failure or rate-limiting_

 ## 💁‍♀️ Endpoints
 - `/:owner/:repo`